hasaanahmedrana/Data-Analysis-Medical-Health-In-Tech/README.md

 ---

 ## How to Run the Project
+#### Prerequisites:
+Ensure you have the following installed:
+- Python 3.7 or higher
 ### Clone the Repository
 Start by cloning this repository to your local system: